 Acids, Bases and Salts | Class 10 CBSE | Web Notes | Part 1 | Chemical Properties of Acids and Bases

-Sour and bitter tastes of food are due to the presence of acids & bases.
-Acids are sour in taste and bases are bitter.
+• Sour and bitter tastes of food are due to the presence of acids and bases.
+Acids are sour in taste, and bases are bitter.

-There are natural and synthetic acid-base indicators used to test whether a substance is an acid or base.
+• Natural and synthetic acid–base indicators are used to test whether a substance is an acid or a base.

-A stain of curry on a white cloth turns reddish-brown when soap (basic) is rubbed on it because the curry contains an indicator turmeric.
+• A stain of curry on a white cloth turns reddish-brown when soap (basic) is rubbed on it because the curry contains the natural indicator turmeric.
 If washed with water, it turns yellow again.

 UNDERSTANDING THE CHEMICAL PROPERTIES OF ACIDS & BASES